matthew-puku/snackfu/README.md

 # Description of your project, including,

+The porject is a 2 way marketpace based on the buying and selling of snacks.

 ## Problem definition / purpose

+The purpose is for users to be able to buy and sell their favourite snacks anywhere in the world and have it shipped to them.

 ## Functionality / features

+Users can register an account
+Login/logout of their account
+Buy snacks
+Post a listings to sell snacks manage their profile manage their lisiting

 ## Screenshots

 ## Tech stack (e.g. html, css, deployment platform, etc)

+Ruby
+Ruby on Rails
+Html
+Css
+Javascript

 ## Instructions on how to setup, configure and use your App.